ToxicFrog/ss2map/README.md

 - The proplist loader does not support aggregate types (since proplist.txt does not contain sufficient information to decode them).
 Support for at least some common types, like position and dimensions, should be added.
 - The proplist loader does not support enums or bitflags.
 - All of these programs assume that Y increases towards the top of the screen and X increases towards the right, i.e. southwest gravity.
 In ShockEd, however, X increases towards the *bottom* of the screen and Y to the *right*, i.e. northwest gravity *with horizontal Y and vertical X*.
 Since everything else assumes Y is vertical and X is horizontal, fixing this will require some care, although the actual changes needed are probably not extensive.
+- The cute little map icons are hardcoded in the javascript, and thus don't match up with the actual maps as exported if you only export a subset of SS2 maps, or export them in a different order.

 ## Credits